Vedi

-Vedi (Վեդի) is a town and urban municipal community in the Vedi Municipality of the Ararat Province of Armenia, located along the Vedi River, 35 km south of the capital Yerevan, and 18 km southeast of the provincial centre Artashat.
+Vedi (Վեդի) is a city and urban municipal community in the Vedi Municipality of the Ararat Province of Armenia, located along the Vedi River, 35 km south of the capital Yerevan, and 18 km southeast of the provincial centre Artashat.
 According to the 2011 census, the population of the town was 11,384.
 As per the 2016 official estimate, Vedi has a population of around 10,600.
 According to the 2022 census, the population of the town was 11,066.

 Etymology

 The name Vedi is derived from the Arabic word wadi, meaning valley.
 It may have been incorporated into Armenian through the Persian language.
 Vedi is also the name of the river by which the town is located.
 The town has been occasionally known as Verin Vedi (Upper Vedi in Armenian).
 It was officially renamed Vedi in 1946.

 History

 Following the Russo-Persian War of 1826–1828 and the signing of the Treaty of Turkmenchay between Qajar Iran and the Russian Empire in 1828, Vedi became part of Imperial Russia.
 During the 1830s, around 500 Armenians were allowed to move from the Persian city of Maku to Böyük Vedi.
 In 1849, the settlement became part of the Erivan Governorate of the Russian Empire.